 The law allows for access to the labour market for asylum seekers after six months from the date of submission of an asylum application if a final decision has not been taken within this time and if the delay is not attributed to any fault of the asylum seeker.
 The Head of the Office for Foreigners upon the asylum seeker’s request, issues a certificate, which accompanied by a temporary ID document entitles the asylum seeker to work in Poland.
-The temporary ID document is valid for 90 days and can be subsequently prolonged for renewable periods of 6 months (during the COVID-19 pandemic, the validity of temporary IDs was prolonged by law, as the Office for Foreigners limited temporarily its direct customer service).
+The temporary ID document is valid for 90 days and can be subsequently prolonged for renewable periods of 6 months (during the COVID-19 pandemic, the validity of temporary IDs was prolonged by law).
 The certificate is valid until the day the decision concerning international protection becomes final.
 However, if the asylum seeker avails himself/herself of a judicial remedy and the court suspends the enforcement of the negative asylum decision, the certificate regains its validity.

 In practice, the issuance of the above-mentioned certificate is not often requested.
 Most probably it results from the fact that the asylum proceedings often last shorter than 6 months, the asylum seekers leave Poland before they can access labour market or they have no knowledge that they can work in Poland after 6 months.
 Moreover, there is a relatively high percentage of refusals in this regard.
 According to the Office for Foreigners, asylum seekers tend to apply for a certificate too early (before 6 months has passed) or too late (the final asylum decision is delivered before the decision on the certificate is reached).